Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ## Introduction of Applicant Tracking System and its disadvantages to applicant

 In the era of automation, the traditional hiring process slowly became deprecated, especially in a massive field such as technology.
-CompTia, a recognized cybersecurity platform, asserted in their State of the Tech Workforce that there were nearly 4 millions new tech jobs posted by employers across multiple job boards.
-In order to deliver a hiring decision efficiently, the Human Resources department tilted toward integrating Information Technology and Database Management into the hiring process[@mukherjee2014role].
+CompTIA, a prominent cybersecurity platform, claimed in their State of the Tech Workforce report that employers had posted nearly 4 million new tech positions on multiple job boards [@comptia_1].
+While this number is lesser than the volume of job postings in the previous year, it is still significantly greater than the number of jobs in other fields.
+Hence, in order to deliver a hiring decision in efficiently, the Human Resources department tilted toward integrating Information Technology and Database Management into the hiring process[@mukherjee2014role].
 Electronic Human Resources Management (e-HRM in short) is the first system that successfully incorporates cutting-edge technology into leveraging the performance of the human resources department.
 Applicant Tracking System is the later born of e-HRM, and it is solely in charge of the talent acquisition sector.
 An ATS is a computer software program that manages the hiring process.
 It does this by collecting and sorting thousands of resumes.
 Hiring managers can then screen candidates using the ATS, as well as track their progress through the hiring process.
 By automating the hiring process in this way, ATS system is believed to deliver accurate, cost effective and efficient hiring decisions.

 ![Recruiting Stages](images/hiringgraphic.jpeg)